nightbot/docs/spam-protection/links.md

 - *Custom Message* - This sets a custom message to be displayed to users when they are punished from the links filter.
 Leaving this blank will use the default messages, which are randomly chosen Duke Nukem quotes.

+### Permitting Links

+Users can be temporarily permitted to post a link using the !permit command.
+The [!filters command](https://docs.nightbot.tv/commands/filters) needs to be enabled for the !permit to function.

+#### Usage

+> !permit night

+will allow the user night to post links for the duration of 60 seconds.

 ### Managing Links

 All filters can be managed through the [Spam Protection menu](https://beta.nightbot.tv/spam_protection) or through the [!filters command](https://docs.nightbot.tv/commands/filters).